danforbes/substrate-wiki/Governance.md

 ### Referenda

 Referenda are simple, inclusive, stake-based voting schemes.
-Each referendum has a specific proposal associated with it which takes the form of a privileged function call in the runtime (that includes the most power call: `set_code`, which is able to alter the entire code of the runtime).
-They are discrete events, have a fixed period where voting happens, and then are tallied and the function call made if the vote is approved.
+Each referendum has a specific proposal associated with it which takes the form of a privileged function call in the runtime (that includes the most powerful call: `set_code`, which is able to alter the entire code of the runtime).
+They are discrete events, have a fixed period where voting happens, and then are tallied and the function call is made if the vote is approved.

 Referenda can be started in multiple ways: